Yummy (Justin Bieber song): Music video

 The music video for "Yummy" was directed by Bardia Zeinali and premiered on January 4, 2020, on Bieber's YouTube channel.
-The video portrays Bieber with pink hair at a dinner party in a fancy restaurant, eating various colorful food items with the guests before starting a dance party.
+The video portrays Bieber with pink hair at a dinner party in a fancy restaurant, eating various colorful food items with guests before starting a dance party.
 The video garnered 8.4 million views in its first 24 hours, becoming his second biggest 24-hour debut on the platform out of his five lead singles.
-As of April 5, 2021, the music video has over 597 million views.

-Behind the scenes footage of shooting of the music video was featured in the episode titled "Album on the Way" of the docu-series Justin Bieber: Seasons.
+Behind the scenes footage of shooting the music video was featured in the episode titled "Album on the Way" of the docu-series Justin Bieber: Seasons.

 Commercial performance

 In the United States, "Yummy" debuted at number two on the Billboard Hot 100 chart, blocked from the top spot by Roddy Ricch's "The Box", becoming Bieber's second consecutive single as a lead artist to debut at the second spot, following his Ed Sheeran collaboration, "I Don't Care", which was blocked from the top position by "Old Town Road" by Lil Nas X featuring Billy Ray Cyrus.

 It became Bieber's seventeenth top-ten hit in the US.
 The song also debuted atop the Billboard Digital Songs, with 71,000 downloads sold—the highest opening song sales week since the 79,000 total of Taylor Swift's "You Need to Calm Down" (2019).
 It became Bieber's eleventh leader on the Digital Songs chart, tying him with Katy Perry as the artists with the third-most chart-toppers on the said chart, behind Swift (18) and Rihanna (14); surpassing Drake and Eminem, Bieber further became the male artist with the most Digital Songs chart-toppers.

 "Yummy" also peaked atop the Hot R&B Songs chart giving Bieber his second topper and first as a lead artist on the said chart.
 "Yummy" proceeded to fall to number ten the following week.

 On the UK Singles Chart, the track debuted at number five, becoming his first lead single to not debut in the top 3 of the chart since "One Time" the lead single from his debut EP, My World.
 "Yummy" also debuted in the top 10 in Ireland, where it landed at number 8, as well as number 16 in Scotland.
 It also debuted in the top 20 of other European countries, going number 7 in the Netherlands, number 10 in Italy and number 15 in Germany.

 In Oceania, the song debuted at number 8 in Australia, peaking at number 4.
 In New Zealand, it topped the singles chart in its second week.